 I’ve just left New York, and as cities go, it will always feel like home regardless of where my life takes me.
 It’s been a whirlwind July of meetings and speaking, reader meetups and catch-ups with friends.
 The reader meetup in New York took the form of a big Vietnamese dinner, which was a real treat.
 Productive?
 No, I have not been writing very much at all.
 But I have enjoyed eating my way around town.
+I wanted to post my own gluten free in NYC guide for those who wanted to do the same.

 Back in 2009, I gathered my favourite inexpensive dishes in New York for a post.
 I enjoyed tracking down cheap and delicious eats during my years of lawyering in town, since I was also saving to travel.
-I updated that list in 2012, but thought that I would post a separate 2013 edition, specifically gluten-free.
+I updated that list in 2012, but thought that I would post a separate 2013 edition, specifically for celiacs.

 I rarely wrote about having celiac disease when I started this site, as the focus was not food.
 Now that food figures prominently, I get more and more questions about travel with food restrictions.
 It’s part of why I dedicated a full chapter to food allergies in my book.
 I’ve noted in my gluten-free Italy post that as time has gone by, I’ve gotten more and more sensitive to wheat, barely and rye.
 The things I ate at the beginning of this trip — dumplings and soy-based dishes — couldn’t be consumed now.
 At this point, contamination is a real concern; if I even use oil that has fried breaded products, I will be sick.